HowestX/howestx-docs/final.md

 ##### Turning on certificates in fullstack

-To turn on certifates in fullstack, first edit the `lms/envs/common.py` and `cms/envs/common.py` files:
+To turn on certifates in fullstack, first edit the `lms/envs/common.py` and `cms/envs/common.py` files

     $ vim /edx/app/edxapp/edx-platform/lms/envs/common.py
     $ vim /edx/app/edxapp/edx-platform/cms/envs/common.py

-Search for an option called `CERTIFICATES_HTML_VIEW` in both of the files, and set it to true:
+Search for an option called `CERTIFICATES_HTML_VIEW` in both of the files, and set it to true

     ...
     # Certificates Web/HTML Views
     'CERTIFICATES_HTML_VIEW': True,
     ...

-Now sync and migrate the databases:
+Now sync and migrate the databases

     $ . . ../venvs/edxapp/bin/activate
     $ ./manage.py cms syncdb --settings=aws